Loading...

 During the transplant period, patients are seen multiple times for consultations and transplants.

-online in real time with medical institutions belonging to the Intestinal Flora Transplantation Clinical Research Group and Symbiosis Corporation (which is in charge of purification of the bacterial solution) to share future treatment plans and proceed with the transplantation process.
+This allows medical institutions belonging to the Intestinal Flora Transplantation Clinical Research Group and Shinbiosis Corporation, which is in charge of purification of the bacterial solution, to share future treatment plans and proceed with the transplantation process.

 Adverse event reporting system